Point Molate advisory committee vanishes, ignites controversy at City Hall

 Former chairperson Jim Hanson explained that often the committee would pick up the city’s slack.
 “The city has limited staffing, so it’s difficult for staff to keep on top of everything,” Hanson said.
 He said members, all Richmond residents, would review city contracts, explore ways to generate revenue for Point Molate, and work with city staff.

-But at city council on October 24, former committee member Connie Petrero revealed that the Point Molate committee was no longer operating.
-Members who had become “experts in their fields,” according to Petrero, were suddenly deprived of their ability to serve.
+But at city council on October 24, former committee member Connie Portero revealed that the Point Molate committee was no longer operating.
+Members who had become “experts in their fields,” according to Portero, were suddenly deprived of their ability to serve.

 “Gayle McLaughlin was our council liaison, and shortly after her leaving, the committee doesn’t exist anymore.
 There is no community oversight regarding Point Molate.
-It is gone,” Petrero said.
+It is gone,” Portero said.

 At the subsequent meeting, on November 7, city council responded to Butt’s move to disband the committee by refusing to approve the entirety of the week’s consent calendar — a list of items that require action, but are considered uncontroversial and can be voted on all at once.

-Note: Correction: The original version of this article stated that the mayor had allowed the resolution forming the PMCAC to expire.
-This was incorrect.
-Resolution No. 51-16, an amended version of the establishing resolution (Res.
-No. 8-11), does not have an expiration date, and can only be officially dissolved through a majority vote by the city council.
-This story has been updated since its original publication.